-Section 3: Official Actions

-Simple majority vote by the board members present and voting, including abstentions, which act as a "yes" vote, at a meeting at which there is a quorum shall be required to take official action, unless specified otherwise in these Bylaws.
+Section 3: Official Actions - A simple majority vote by the Board members present and voting, not including abstentions, at a meeting at which there is a quorum shall be required to take official action, unless specified otherwise in these Bylaws.

-Section 4: Terms and Term Limits

-Board members shall hold their office for a term of two (2) years commencing after being seated.
-Beginning in 2010, Board members may only serve 3 consecutive terms on the Council Board.
+Section 4: Terms and Term Limits - Board members shall serve a two (2) year term commencing after being seated.
+There are no term limits.

-Section 5: Duties and Powers

-The primary duties of the Board shall be to govern the Council and to carry out its objectives.
+Section 5: Duties and Powers - The primary duties of the Board shall be to govern the Council and to carry out its objectives.
 No individual member of the Board shall speak for the Board or otherwise publicly represent a Board position unless authorized to do so by official action of the Board.
-The Board may, by official action, delegate to any individual the authority to present before any public body a standing Council position previously adopted by the Board or a statement that the Council has had insufficient time to develop a position or recommendation on a matter before that body.
+The Board may, by official action, delegate to any individual the authority to present before any public body a standing Council position or statement previously adopted by the Board.
 Such authority may be revoked at any time by the Board.

-Section 6: Vacancies

-Vacancies on the Board shall be filled by the Board using the following procedure:
+Section 6: Vacancies - Vacancies on the Board shall be filled using the following procedure:

-- a.
-Any Stakeholder interested in filling a vacancy on the Board shall submit a written application to the Board. - b.
-The Board shall cause the matter to be placed on the agenda for the next regular meeting of the Board. - c.
-The Board shall vote on the application at the meeting.
-If multiple applications for one seat have been submitted, the candidate with the most votes wins. - d.
-The candidate who wins shall fill the remaining term of the Board seat unless an election or selection occurs sooner. - e.
-In no event shall a vacant seat be filled where a general election is scheduled to occur within 60 days of the date that a written application is presented to the Board.
+- A. Any Stakeholder interested in filling a vacancy on the Board shall submit a written application to the Board no than one week prior to the next general board meeting. - B. The Board shall cause the matter to be placed on the agenda for the next regular meeting of the Board. - C. The Board shall vote on the application at the meeting.
+If multiple applications for one seat have been submitted, the applicant with the most votes wins. - D. The applicant who wins shall fill the remaining term of the Board. - E. In no event shall a vacant seat be filled where a general election is scheduled to occur within sixty (60) days of the date that a written application is presented to the Board.